Skip to main content

 favorite_drink_hot: tea

-In this case, all keys from values and optionalValues are included in the merged dataset.
-Both include favorite: > drink: > cold:, so the merged dataset uses lemonade from optionalValues.
+In this case, all keys from values and optionalValues are merged.
+Because both include favorite.drink.cold, KOTS uses lemonade from optionalValues.